dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 By default, BERTopic uses Uniform Manifold Approximation and Projection~(UMAP) for dimensionality reduction and Hierarchical Density-Based Spatial Clustering of Applications with Noise~(HDBSCAN) for clustering.
-Following clustering, BERTopic constructs a cluster-level bag-of-words model and calculates a term frequency–inverse document frequency~(TF-IDF) score.
+Following clustering, BERTopic constructs a cluster-level bag-of-words model and calculates term frequency–inverse document frequency~(TF-IDF) scores.
 However, each cluster is treated as a single document when calculating TF-IDF, leading to what is termed class-based TF-IDF~(c-TF-IDF).
 The terms with the highest c-TF-IDF scores represent each topic.